tale-toul/Harbor/ansible/Readme.md

         state: present
       remote_user: centos
       when: ansible_distribution == 'CentOS'
-    - name: Install ansible
+    - name: Install ansible and docker
       yum:
-        name: ansible
+        name: ansible, docker
         state: present
+    - name: Enable and start docker service
+      service:
+        name: docker
+        state: started
+        enabled: True
 ...

 ```

-We need to run the tasks as root (become=true).
+The tasks have to be run as root (become=true).

 The first task installs the rpm package that enables the EPEL repository, this task is
 different between RedHat and CentOS hosts

-The second task installs ansible proper.
+The second task installs ansible and docker.

+Then the docker service is started and enabled.

 To run the playbook use the following command: